 Oxycodone is widely available in tablet, capsule, and oral solutions.
 It is currently available in 10-mg, 20-mg, 40-mg, or 80-mg pills.
 Manufacturers discontinued the 160-mg dose in May 2001 due to the high misuse potential.
 Oxycodone is available in combination with other analgesics, including acetaminophen, aspirin, or ibuprofen.
 In select countries, oxycodone may be available in intramuscular and/or intravenous forms as well.

-The onset of action is 10 to 30 minutes for immediate-release and about 1 hour for controlled-release.
+- The onset of action is 10 to 30 minutes for the immediate-release formulation and about 1 hour for controlled-release.